WebizenAI/WebizenAI-2024/README.md

 The Local Host / Webizen Workstation Recommendations are defined using the most hardware components most widely supported by the open-source community.
 Presently, the vast majority of components have been developed for deployment 'on the cloud', whilst other projects have then sought to make them available locally, on traditional computers.

 If a participant has an environment that suits the use of rack-mounted systems, there are many benefits, but this is not presently the focus.
-It is also understood that some of the Apple Mac Mx series systems, in particular the higher-spec'd Mac Studio systems, offer a large amount of vRAM and support for developing apple based ecosystems; however, this is also considered to be an area that Webizen seeks to explore further after the next milestones have been achieved; this may not be the case for local-host.co members.
+It is also understood that some of the Apple Mac Mx series systems, in particular the higher-spec'd Mac Studio systems, offer a large amount of vRAM and support for developing apple based ecosystems; however, this is also considered to be an area that Webizen seeks to explore further after the next milestones have been achieved; this may not be the case for [Local-Host](https://local-host.co/) members.

 Some of the GPU options available that are based on AMD or INTEL offerings, alongside other NPU solutions are also of interest in the future, however for the time-being concerns about the means to ensure software support has been taken into consideration and for the time-being, this has led to the recommendation to use nVIDIA.